Since its beginning in 1992, Kentucky Chautauqua® has brought to life more than 70 people from Kentucky's past - both famous and unknown.

 Born November 2, 1734, Boone quickly demonstrated a preference for the outdoors and established himself as an accomplished hunter and explorer.
-In 1767, Boone first visited Kentucky and found this new territory as beautiful as it was dangerous, as it was hotly contested by both native populations and the ever-advancing British colonists.
+In 1767, he first visited Kentucky and found this new territory as beautiful as it was dangerous, as it was hotly contested by native populations and the ever-advancing British colonists.

-Boone was an intrepid adventurer and natural leader whose exploits amply justify his larger-than-life reputation.
+Boone was an intrepid adventurer and natural leader whose exploits justify his larger-than-life reputation.
 In 1784, John Filson published The Discovery, Settlement And present State of Kentucke.
-This influential book chronicled in detail the adventures of Boone and established him not only as an important settler and explorer of Kentucky and the west, but as an American legend.
+This influential book chronicled the adventures of Boone and established him not only as an important settler and explorer of Kentucky and the west, but as an American legend.

 Jemima Boone, the fourth child of Daniel and Rebecca Bryan Boone, was born in North Carolina, on October 4, 1762.
 Destined to live a life beyond the boarders of civilization, she helped pioneer two American frontiers: Kentucky and Missouri.